zoomhub/zoomhub/README.md

   with other kinds of URLs we may want to return.
 We may want to be specific and call this e.g. `sourceURL`.
 But it should be consistent between the response JSON and the request query string param.

+## Embedding with OpenSeadragon
+As it currently stands, the embed code needs to read an existing DZI.
+From the information contained in the DZI, it instantiates an OpenSeadragon viewer and attaches that to its own element in the DOM of the webpage that the embed is placed in.

 ## Administation